 Helping Without Hurting; Exploding Myths of Abuse; Understanding Self-Harm; Domestic Violence; Supporting Male Survivors; Creativity;

-organising and running a panel discussion on response to abuse within faith communities
+hosting panel discussions on response to abuse within faith communities

-contributing to national policy in faith communities and representing survivor perspectives at conferences /professional forums
+contributing to national safeguarding policy in faith communities and representing survivor perspectives at conferences /professional forums

 advocating with survivors to help them report their experiences of abuse